WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

+One of the challenges faced by prior systems that work at the article or topic-level was lack of access to computational tools that can recognize finer-grained differences between articles.
+Recent advances in multilingual NLP enable automatic detection of sentence-level factual gaps, which we leverage for developing our user-centric \textsc{WikiGap} design.
+Specifically, we rely on \textsc{InfoGap} \cite[][Sec.~\ref{subsec:infogap}]{samir-etal-2024-locating}.
+The \textsc{InfoGap} paper corroborated through a large-scale analysis that English Wikipedia lacks facts from other language editions, including facts that may have a broader appeal.
+For example, Apple CEO Tim Cook's association with the Russia-Ukraine war is only mentioned on Russian Wikipedia, but is conceivably noteworthy to the wider array of readers that engage with English Wikipedia.
+Building on \textsc{InfoGap}, our \textsc{WikiGap} system embeds those unique facts within Wikipedia's native interface, overcoming limitations from the aforementioned interfaces.

-The goal of \textsc{WikiGap} is to challenge the epistemic superiority of English Wikipedia, by increasing interaction with complementary content present in smaller language editions.
-Guided by this goal, we combine a computational pipeline that identifies sentence-level gaps across languages with a user interface designed to surface this content through in-situ annotations and structured fact cards.
+The goal of \textsc{WikiGap} is to challenge the English-as-superset assumption by making complementary knowledge from other language editions visible to readers during everyday Wikipedia use.
+Rather than treating multilingual differences as gaps to be corrected, \textsc{WikiGap} is designed to surface them in context, allowing readers to encounter cross-lingual knowledge while browsing English Wikipedia pages.
+We combine a computational pipeline that identifies sentence-level knowledge gaps across languages with a reader-facing interface that presents these differences through in-situ annotations and structured fact cards.

 We begin with outlining the design requirements informed by user needs and foundational theories that shaped the WikiGap interface (\S\ref{sec:design-ui}).
 We then step behind the scenes to introduce \textsc{InfoGap} \citep{samir-etal-2024-locating}, which we use to detect language-exclusive facts lacking in English Wikipedia (\S\ref{subsec:infogap}).
 Furthermore, we describe how we extended and adapted \textsc{InfoGap} to detect and deliver language-exclusive facts, including how we filter, translate, and bind them to UI components at runtime (\S\ref{subsec:adapt_infogap}).
 We conclude this section by outlining the system implementation details (\S\ref{subsec:implementation}).